oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 {{examples/complex_ekyc/disclosures.md}}

-The following is a non-normative example of a Combined Format for Presentation without a Key Binding JWT that the Verifier would receive with a selection of the Disclosures:
+The following is a non-normative example of a presented SD-JWT without a Key Binding JWT that the Verifier would receive with a selection of the Disclosures: